$3000 off saturdays | august 2023

 Should You Hire a Wedding Planner Instead?

 While a day of wedding coordinator does much more than show up on just the day of your wedding to handle simple logistics, it still might not be enough for what you envision for your wedding.
+The wedding you’re planning has a big say in how much help you’ll need as well.
+A fall wedding in the middle of one of the peak months requires expert advice and wedding industry know-how after all.

 Day of Coordinator vs. Wedding Planner: Which Is the One for You?